hungshihhan/gentoo-wsl/README.md

-### Gentoo overlay for Windows Subsystem for Linux (WSL)
+### Gentoo overlay for Windows Subsystem for Linux (WSL) (Deprecated)

 This repository contains patches for running Gentoo on WSL.

 #### Installing Gentoo on WSL

-The following steps basically follows the instruction https://wiki.archlinux.org/index.php/Install_on_WSL.
+The following steps basically follow the instruction https://wiki.archlinux.org/index.php/Install_on_WSL.

 1. Installing a Linux instance: Execute the app and wait for the download to complete.
 Close window when prompt asks new user name.
 2. Download Gentoo stage3: Run app again, create folder `/root/stage3` download Gentoo  through `https://www.gentoo.org/downloads`.
 Untar to the folder and close window when done.